Francisco Valdés Subercaseaux: Education and priesthood

+Maximiano María Antonio Miguel Valdés Subercaseaux was born on 23 September 1908 in San Miguel in the Santiago Province as the second of five children to Horacio Valdés Ortúzar, an engineer, and Blanca Subercaseaux de Valdés, a writer and artist.
+His parents were married on 12 September 1906 and were devout Christians.
 His brother Gabriel served as the Foreign Minister and later the Senate President while his son (Valdés' nephew) Juan Gabriel serves as the current Chilean ambassador to the United States of America since 2014.
 His baptism was celebrated on 24 September.

 He received a special dispensation from Pope Pius X to have his First Communion before the required age and the celebration was held on 30 March 1913 while he received his Confirmation on 11 April 1914 from Archbishop Juan Ignacio González Eyzaguirre.
 Valdés began his schooling at the San Ignacio school.

 In 1925 he travelled to Europe with his parents where he first felt called to the priesthood and to the religious life.
 On 26 January 1930 he became the first native from his nation to join the Order of Friars Minor Capuchin when he was received into their novitiate and he was given the religious name of "Francisco of San Miguel de Santiago".
 He began his ecclesial studies in Rome in 1927 at the Pontifical Latin American college and the Pontifical Gregorian in Rome before he received his ordination to the priesthood on 17 March 1934 in Venice from Bishop Giovanni Jeremich.
 He had received a philosophical doctorate from the Gregorian in 1929 and later earned one for theological studies during the 1930s.
 Valdés made his first vows into the order on 27 January 1931 and continued his formation across both Germany and Italy before he made his perpetual and solemn profession on 2 February 1934.

 In 1935 - now back in Chile - he was assigned to the Apostolic Vicariate of Araucanía - a remote region - and served as a professor of philosophical studies at San Fidel in San José de la Mariquina.
 He served as the parish priest for Pucón between 1943 and 1956.
 During that period he helped to establish a convent for the Capuchin Poor Clares in his parish while also working and maintaining close ties with the Mapuche people.